Setting up a company in Hong Kong

 You could, however, use a nominee director to remove your name from the public database.

-Banking through a Hong Kong entity is good – once you have it set up, and oftentimes this requires a trip to Hong Kong, as banking is slightly different here.
+Banking through a Hong Kong entity is good – once you have it set up, and oftentimes this requires several weeks and a trip to Hong Kong, as banking is slightly different here.
 Once the bank account is set up, you will enjoy some of the lowest wire transfer fees in the world – and Hong Kong banking is generally perceived as secure and safe.

 - Low Tax | No Tax